Hello St. Paul CES Families,

-- All students from Kindergarten to Grade 12 in the Halton Catholic District School Board are required to wear a properly fitted non-medical or cloth mask during classes and while in the hallways.
+- All students from Kindergarten to Grade 12 in the Halton Catholic District School Board continued to be required to wear a properly fitted non-medical or cloth masks during classes and while in the hallways.
 Masks may be removed during outdoor learning time.
 Please refer to the Use of Non-Medical Masks or Face Coverings in Schools – Tip Sheet for further information and guidance.

 All visitors, including parents and HCDSB staff who are not assigned to our school, will require approval and pre-screening before entering our building.
-Only visits that are deemed absolutely essential will be approved.
 Where possible, meetings or visits will be conducted virtually.

 Visitors who are granted approval will be required to complete an online screening form prior to arriving at our school.
 Once inside, all visitors will be required to wear masks.

 We appreciate your patience and understanding as we do all we can to ensure a safe and healthy return to school for all.

 St. Paul School is a full uniform school.
 McCarthy’s Uniforms is our only uniform supplier however, children may still wear uniform items from ISW.
 If you are in need of financial assistance, please contact the main office.